 Playing video games does not make you a mass shooter, expert says

-During a speech on Monday addressing the recent mass shootings in El Paso, Texas and Dayton, Ohio, President Trump call for an end to — or substantial reduction of — the "glorification" of violence in "gruesome and grisly" video game culture.
+During a speech on Monday addressing the recent mass shootings in El Paso and Dayton, President Trump call for an end to — or substantial reduction of — the "glorification" of violence in "gruesome and grisly" video game culture.
 While some are quick to blame video games for real-life acts of violence, experts say there is no such link.

 "When it comes to actual serious criminal violence, there's virtually no evidence that video games matter," James Ivory, professor and research director at Virginia Tech, told CBS News.